 Resolute, I pressed on.
-I am very happy that I did, because eventually I did figure things out for myself.
+I am very happy that I did, because eventually I did figure things out for myself; and once I did, I was rewarded with many hours of fantastic fun.
 However, I wish, now, that I had known certain things in the beginning, which would have helped me enjoy those first few days so much more.

 My purpose in writing this article is to save you from at least some of the confusion I experienced, in the hope that your first steps in ESO will be every bit as enjoyable as I know your later strides will be.

 This is not meant to be a comprehensive newcomer guide.
 You may want to find a newcomer guide to help you, or at least consult a wiki, like this one.
-Consider this article a supplement: just a few tips to let you know what to expect your first few days, and help you get started the right way.
+Consider this article a supplement: just a few tips to reassure you about what to expect your first few days, and help you get started the right way.

 Don’t Worry About the Multi-player Thing

 I put off starting ESO for quite a while because, frankly, I was not eager to play with other people.
-I don’t fit a typical demographic of gamers (if there is any such thing) and I worried about fitting in.
+I don’t fit a typical gamer demographic of (if there is any such thing) and I worried about fitting in with a community of gamers.
 I am not very social, but solitary by nature.
 I worried that I would not be skilled enough, or socially adept enough, and that I would face rejection and ridicule from other more experienced players.

 I am very glad that I decided to play anyway, because when I did start, I discovered, to my relief, that ESO is primarily a SOLO game.
-Other players are around, and you see them, but you never have to interact with them.
+Other players are around, and you see them, but you never have to interact with them if you don’t want to.
 Virtually all the quests are solo quests which you do on your own.
 Your required interactions with quest characters, merchants and the like are all with NPCs, just as in Skyrim.

-Also – in case this is a concern – you are never required to fight another player, unless you choose to visit the one small region set aside for player-versus-player battles.
-PvP is not enabled in 95% of ESO.
+Also – in case this is a concern – you are never required to fight another player, unless you choose to visit the one region set aside for player-versus-player battles.
+PvP is disabled in 95% of ESO.

 There is, of course, a robust community available on ESO, should you want to get involved with it.
 But you can happily immerse yourself in the game without ever doing so.

-Only a few small segments of the game require you to join up with a group.
+Only a few small segments of the game require you to join up with a group, and these segments are totally optional.
 I’ll tell you more about them later, but in the meantime, don’t worry about them, because they don’t affect new players.
 These functions are for advanced players, and you won’t encounter them for some time.